 - Saving money: Although independent contractors are usually paid the same or more per hour than regular employees, you can still cut corners and reduce the cost of hiring independent contractors.
 With normal employees, you have to invest in training, office space, and equipment and provide them with benefits.
 However, independent contractors require no job site training, and because they are brought in on a short-term basis, they don’t require any office space or equipment.

 - Staffing flexibility: When you work with independent contractors, you have greater flexibility to hire and let go of workers.
+You can also employ a contract-to-hire approach, giving you the ability to test an employee out, gauge their skill set and company fit, and choose to end their contract or bring them on full time.
 This helps employers who have fluctuating workloads, sometimes dwindling down, and saves you from having to pay employees to work when there’s no work.

 - Employee retention is difficult: Independent contractors exist to come and go.
 So, it should be no surprise that employee retention presents a new challenge when hiring independent contractors.
 Independent contractors are often brought in to work on a single project.
 If you like their work and work ethic enough, you may be disappointed when they leave.
 Even if you ask them to stay and offer them incentives, they’ll mostly refuse.
 Independent contractors like working on their own schedule and pace.
 So, it’s hard to convince them to give that up.
 Not to mention, having independent contractors frequently come and go can disrupt your workforce and inconvenience your other employees.

 - Lack of pride and investment: While contractors are often proud of their work, they’re unlikely to be proud or invested in the company they’ve performed the work for.
 Thus, they may not show the same passion you or your other employees show for your company’s goals and values.
 Plus, independent contractors are less likely to be loyal to your company, meaning they can go on to do similar work for competitors once they’ve finished with your project.